andreotte/strava-personal-heat-map/README.md

 Once logged in, hitting 'enter' will continue the script.
 When all the activities have been pulled and parsed from the API, a map will open with all your activities.

+#See demo.mp4 for a demonstration of the program running.

 #Future goals:
 - Put a front-end on it.
 - Clean up main.py to stop using globals.